 Instead, the deceased owner’s share passes to their Estate, and will be disposed of by the decedent’s Will or, if none exists, passes to their spouse or surviving next-of-kin.
 The New Jersey estate lawyers at Goldstein Law Group can prepare the necessary deed for the Executor or Administrator to transfer title.

 If the deceased person’s heir does not want to inherit a share of the house, they can instead sell their share to the remaining co-owners or, if agreement cannot be reached, it may be necessary to sell the entire property to a third party with each owner receiving their respective share of the sale proceeds.
 The New Jersey estate lawyers of Goldstein Law Group can assist the Executor in selling the property and distributing the proceeds.How do I Hire an Attorney to Help Me Transfer Real Estate From a Deceased Loved One in New Jersey?

 The attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with a myriad of estate administration and real estate issues, including drafting attorney review letters, deeds, and other necessary closing documents, and we are here to help you when a loved one has passed.
-To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a Free 10 Minute Case Evaluation*.
 We represent clients in Old Bridge, Monmouth County, and the surrounding area.